scvae/scvae/README.md

 #### Withheld data ####

-The data set can split into a training, a validation, and a test set using the `--split-data-set` option.
+The data set can split into a training, a validation, and a test set using the `--split-data-set` option:

+	$ scvae train 10x-PBMC-PP --split-data-set

 Then, the training set is used to train the model, the validation set is used for early stopping, and the test set is used when evaluating the model.

 ### Training a model ###

 The command `train` is used to train a model on a data set:

 	$ scvae train 10x-PBMC-PP

+By default, a VAE model with a Poisson likelihood function, two-dimensional latent variable, and one hidden layer of 100 units will be trained on the specified data set for 200 epochs with a learning rate of 10<sup>-4</sup>.

 The default model can be changed by using the following options: